 “The quantity of goods to be moved determines whether an AGV can perform at all”

-Niels Buylinckx (F3-Design): Flexibility, capacity, and site conditions are the key factors.
+Niels Buylinckx (Nipper): Flexibility, capacity, and site conditions are the key factors.
 On flexibility, production processes change, so AGVs give customers the highest degree of flexibility.
-At F3, all our customers receive training so they can create or change pallet positions [in the AGV’s software] themselves, providing them with even more flexibility.
+At Nipper, all our customers receive training so they can create or change pallet positions [in the AGV’s software] themselves, providing them with even more flexibility.

 As for capacity, if the output is 80 pallets an hour per production line, a conveyor will often be a better solution as conveyors handle such high throughputs more easily.